Ildaron/Laser_control/README.md

 with Darknet Tensor RT: 24-27 FPS
 with Darknet DeepStream: 23-26 FPS
 with tkDNN: 30-35 FPS
+Increasing FPS for single board computers and embedded computers in 2021 (Jetson nano and YOVOv4-tiny).
+Practice and review.
+Details [here]( https://arxiv.org/abs/2107.12148)

 ### Demonstrations
 In this video - a laser (the red point) tries to catch a yellow LED.
 It is an adjusting process but in fact, instead, a yellow LED can be a mosquito, and instead, the red laser can be a powerful laser.